I changed jobs three times in my 20s.

 I don't want to go through that experience again.

-Therefore, we strongly recommend that you do not let the momentum of your desire to be released from a painful workplace get the better of you, but instead proceed with preliminary preparations in a stealthy manner.
+Therefore, I thought that we should not let the momentum of our desire to be released from the painful workplace get the better of us, and if we still have room in our hearts, we should start sneaking ahead with the preliminary preparations while we still have room.